ba4g/ba4g.github.io/project-instructions.md

  ---
 # Script Submission

-You are required to submit both of your scripts to the shared __Dropbox folder__ of this course.
+You are required to submit both of your scripts to the shared __[Dropbox folder](https://www.dropbox.com/request/q6GqOe3Vjk3UvcBnxCDL
+)__ of this course.
 Your submission must include:

 1. __Sufficient__ documentation on how to run the script
 2. Written comments that are __detailed__ enough to understand your scripts

+**DEADLINE: November 18**

 <center> <b> GOOD LUCK!! </b> </center>